Links

 Discovering what's beyond health

 It's said that health is important.
 But what exactly does "health" refer to?
 Healthy living is not defined with reference values, but rather, we believe, is about pursuing life they feel represents them.
 In order for society to become a place for any of its members to be happy, professionals possessing extensive knowledge and skills of utilizing it are in need.
-The Behavioral Sciences Division was founded following such demand.
+The Health informatics Division was founded following such demand.
 This division fosters generalists with knowledge of diverse themes pertaining to health, who can communicate with professionals of different fields.
 SPU prioritizes invariable liberal arts because the division is unrestrained from existing fields.
 In other words, the division represents the framework of knowledge that accurately cuts out the necessities after looking around the realities.
 We are in an age where "answers" to any questions are instantly available with search engines.
 But at the same time, determining what is correct and what isn't has become increasingly difficult amid the infinite amount of health-related information available to us.

-This is why we are starting to realize the importance of going back to the basics, like precisely reading information, deliberating on them, and explaining the contents with our own words.
-Behavioral sciences is still a new academic field, but there is much knowledge that will be generated by multiplying various experiences.
+is still a new academic field, but there is much knowledge that will be generated by multiplying various experiences.
 Let's repeat trials and errors, ask many questions, and spend your four years together with us at SPU.

 Laboratory Sciences